Kabzaa (2023 film): Critical response

 Yatamanyu Narain of News 18 gave 3 out of 5 stars and wrote "Kabzaa is the right film for you if you are craving to see an anti-hero like Rocky Bhai wreak havoc on the enemies in a full-fledged commercial set-up weaved with the help of adrenaline-pumping action sequences, edge-of-the-seat thrill, and larger than life characters.
-You’re bound to enjoy the twists and turns and the climax will leave you wanting for more."
+You’re bound to enjoy the twists and turns and the climax will leave you wanting for more".
 Vivek M V of Deccan Herald gave 2 out of 5 stars and wrote "Kabzaa' is a clueless film with little emphasis on emotional resonance.
-For all its showboating notwithstanding, it lacks a soul to make us care for it."
+For all its showboating notwithstanding, it lacks a soul to make us care for it".
 Saketh Reddy Eleti of ABP Desam gave 2 out of 5 stars and wrote "Kabzaa is a poor imitation of KGF where nothing works out.
-Climax has absurd ending and Telugu dubbing was bad.
+Climax has absurd ending and Telugu dubbing was bad".

-123telugu gave 2 out of 5 stars and wrote "On the whole, Kabzaa is a loud and boring period action drama that fails to live up to its expectations.
-Upendra and the cinematography are the only solaces in this tiresome flick.
-The routine story, uninteresting narrative, and lack of emotions make it a disappointing fare.
-You can comfortably skip this film."